How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Setup under incremental learning

 \subsubsection{Gaussian priors}

 In this case, the posterior is also Gaussian and its mean and variance can be computed analytically. \citet{liang2022dynamically} derive the optimal decision rule in this setting.
-See Section \ref{subsec:Discussion} for a comparison with our proposals.
+See Section \ref{subsec:Discussion} for a comparison with our proposal.
+Additional details are provided in Appendix H.